niravnmore/phptut/se_assiginment.md

     - End-to-End Security: Protects data throughout its lifecycle.

 #### Software Applications and Its Types
-Q. What is the difference between system software and application software?
+Q-10.
+What is the difference between system software and application software?

 <table>
 <tr>